HarshPatel0x07/stackit/README.md

 - [ ] I have even solved some edge cases (brownie points) 💪
 - [x] I added my very planned-out approach to the problem at the end of this README 📜

+## My Approach:

+I first considered a desktop solution, but after some Google search, I realized it would be better to have a web-based solution.

+I came across something called Google Apps Script and spent some time learning about it.

+After that, I revisited some of my JavaScript skills to code in Apps Script.

+I also utilized Chat GPT to help me with coding out some logic.

+For the initial solution, it was too slow because it was copying one line at a time.
+Even for a 10k lines file, it was taking 3 to 4 minutes.

+That's when, with some Stack Overflow help, I discovered batch copying - copying 100 or 1000 lines at a time and appending it to the file.

+Because of this improvement, the processing time was reduced from 4 minutes to just 4 seconds.

 ## Got Questions❓
 Feel free to check the discussions tab, you might get something of help there.
 Check out that tab before reaching out to us.
 Also, did you know, the internet is a great place to explore 😛